- Sissela Matzner

 - Research Interests

-- Foreign Policy, Political parties, Responsibility, Narratives, Humanitarianism, Humanitarian intervention, Political violence, Conflict
+- Foreign Policy, Political parties, Responsibility, Narratives, Humanitarianism, Political violence, Conflict, Military intervention

-The Politics of Intervention: A Role Theoretical Exploration of Political Parties’ Foreign Policy on Military Intervention in Ongoing Conflicts
+The Politics of Intervention: An Exploration of Political Parties’ Foreign Policy on Military Intervention in Ongoing Conflicts

 Research Skills for the Social Sciences: Data Collection; Research Design; Theory and Practice of Social and Political Research; Explaining and Understanding in Social and Political Research; Analysing Qualitative Data (auditor).

 Audited honours courses Human Rights in International Relations and Democracy and its Discontents.

 M.Sc. by Research in History, University of Edinburgh.

 M.Sc.
 Social Policy and Planning, LSE, Graduate Merit Award.

 Research assistant (full-time 6 weeks) for Professor Christine Bell (School of Law): coded peace agreements in French-, Portuguese- and Spanish-language for a UN Women funded research project, February-March 2015.